ischmidt20/cbbBot/README.md

 # cbbBot
 Automatically creates game threads for r/CollegeBasketball.
-Requires directory (see 'home/ischmidt/cbbBot' in files) to download files to as bot does its work.

 Overview of files:
 - cbbBot.py: The actual bot.
 Logs into Reddit, checks messages, creates, edits, and submits threads, etc.